 What’s the biggest difference between a suspect and a prospect?

 The first difference between a suspect and a prospect is that suspects are motivated by your knowledge rather than what you’re selling.
 That’s why sales calls and sales presentations don’t work on suspects and result in them remaining stale in your sales funnel.
-Although that’s not to say they can’t become prospects.
+However, that’s not to say they can’t become prospects.
 Instead, you need to engage them by providing content that is relevant to them.
 For example, articles containing relevant answers to problems suspects have, industry data, statistics, trends and helpful video guides.
 In contrast, prospects have already given you their personal information, such as an email address, in exchange for more content.

 Also read: The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)